avyakthd/riscv-core-sv/README.md

 - Sample instruction: `j imm_j`. `imm_j` is of size `[20:1]`, but undergoes an implicit `<<1` for `16b`-alignment

+## Instruction Flow and Expected Behaviour
+This section described the rationale behind the set of chosen instructions to verify the pipeline-implementation, which cover arthimetic- and logical-operations, `Load`/`Store` hazards, branching (with +ve and -ve offsets), forwarding, stalls, and special cases like writing to `r0`

+The [testbench](CodeFiles/testbench.sv) outputs are designed to highlight important pipeline signals per instruction cycle, allowing step-by-step tracing of register values, forwarding decisions, stalls, and flushes.

+// work in progress...

 ## The Modules
 All modules can be run and tested on [EDAPlayground](https://edaplayground.com/x/YtNt), or using any software of your choice (code available [here](CodeFiles)).
 ### `design.sv`